FOREX-Aussie gains after RBA holds rates steady

 By Patrick Graham

-LONDON, Oct 6 (Reuters) - The Australian dollar stood out among major currencies on Tuesday, as a relaxed message from the country’s central bank on threats to growth quelled speculation it would cut interest rates further this year.
+LONDON, Oct 6 (Reuters) - The Australian dollar was the standout performer among major currencies on Tuesday, helped by an unexpectedly relaxed message on threats to growth from its central bank which quelled speculation of further cuts in interest rates this year.

-The dollar was lower against the yen and euro, reflecting a nervous mood on markets globally and doubts over its prospects after a jobs report last week pushed back expectations for an increase in U.S. interest rates.
+The dollar was again a touch lower against the yen, reflecting the continued nervous mood on markets globally, while most of the other major currency pairs were flat.

-The Aussie had been one of the big losers from a slowdown in China over the past year, but some traders said much of that was now priced in to a currency trading around its lowest in six years.
-The Reserve Bank of Australia emphasised U.S. growth was still strong, despite the jobs numbers.
+The Aussie has been one of the big losers from a slowdown in China over the past year but some traders said there was now a lot of that play priced in to a currency trading around its lowest in six years.

+After a poor jobs number from the United States last week shocked markets into worrying more about the pace of expansion there, policymakers at the Reserve Bank of Australia emphasised U.S. growth was still on a strong track.

 “There’s already a lot of bearishness on China in the price of some Asia trades and the stability provided by the Chinese central bank has calmed a lot of these trades down.”

-Benson argued that a lot of investors were left “short” -- betting on a weaker Aussie -- so the currency might be squeezed higher as they were forced to close such bets.
+He argued that had left a lot of investors “short” -- betting on a weaker Aussie -- meaning that the currency might be squeezed higher as some of those players were forced to close such bets.

-The Aussie climbed half a percent overnight before giving back some ground to trade at $0.7107 in Europe.

 Nothing so firm is expected from the BoJ’s latest policy decision early in Asian time on Wednesday, but traders said it would weigh on markets through Tuesday.